intel/nauta/docs/installation-and-configuration/Troubleshooting/T.md

 Till resolution of the problem on library's side - please monitor the statuses of experiments and check, whether they are not running too long relative to predicted duration.
 If there are such cases, please cancel an experiment without purging it - results are in such cases still available on shares.

-## DNS server has changed or missed in installation step
+## DNS Server has Changed or Missed in Installation Step

 If you would like to change DNS settings in the installation please do on the master node:

-* stop consul service `systemctl stop consul`
+* Stop consul service `systemctl stop consul`
-* change file with your favorite text editor i.e. vim `vim /etc/consul/dns.json`
+* Change file with your favorite text editor i.e. vim `vim /etc/consul/dns.json`
-* in recursor provide proper DNS server i.e. `"recursors" : ["8.8.8.8","8.8.4.4"]`
+* In recursor provide proper DNS server i.e. `"recursors" : ["8.8.8.8","8.8.4.4"]`
-* start consul service: `systemctl start consul`
+* Start consul service: `systemctl start consul`